Operating and review console

 Step 2

-Review lane ownership, approval cadence, and recent policy changes before arming new deployments.
+Review owner, approval cadence, and recent policy changes before arming new deployments.

 Step 3

-Broadcast updated risk policy, alert routing, or emergency controls from one central rail.
+Broadcast updated risk policy, alerts, or emergency controls from one central panel.

 Step 4